MH-Alikhani/Hamsaye-Startup/README.md

 It provides a seamless experience for both service providers and customers.
 Hamsaye is committed to fostering a strong sense of community and helping people connect with their neighbors.

+## Founder and Innovator
+This idea and startup invent and founded by Mohammad Hossein Alikhani